lucat1/swe-infra/README.md

 Change the variables in the `hosts` file and execute the Ansible playbook.

-Know issue: the very first login with GitLab fails.
+Known issue: the very first login with GitLab fails.